f4st3rxd/esx-advancedFishing/README.md

 - **Market NPC:** Visit the market NPC to purchase fishing equipment.
 - **Fish Sales NPC:** Sell your caught fish to the designated NPC.
-- **Special Sales System:** Unique sales system for sharks and turtles.
 - **Dependencies:** Requires New QBCore with support for Ox Inventory and QBCore Inventory.
 - **Additional Requirements:** QB-Input, PS-UI and QB Menu are necessary for full functionality.